-The NSW Government normally offers assistance by providing $2 for every $1 provided by councils for approved projects.
+The NSW Government usually offers assistance by providing $2 for every $1 provided by councils for approved projects.

-For more help with applying for grants or technical support please contact your local DPIE office or the Environment Line.
+For more help with applying for grants or technical support please contact your local DPE office or the Environment Line.

 The program supports the implementation of the NSW Government's Flood Prone Land Policy as outlined in the NSW Government's Floodplain Development Manual.